 For a qualified verdict on the bird mite’s ability to infest homes and persist on people, it may be helpful to consult a local veterinarian.
 University entomologists who don’t specialize in mites may be hesitant to speak to random callers.
 Veterinarians tend to have extensive experience in dealing with pet birds, rodents, dogs and cats.
 For a fee, it’s possible to enlist a Veterinarian’s help in identifying samples collected from skin and bedding.

 SIGNS AND SYMPTOMS: A bite from a bird mite often produces intense itching.
 Other symptoms may include crawling sensations and sudden pricks.
 Bird mite bites look like pimples or red bumps surrounded by pinkish circles.

 DISEASE TRANSMISSION: Red poultry mites (D. Gallinae) are suspected of passing Newcastle Disease to other birds, both in the wild and in caged environments.
 Red Poultry Mites can also transmit salmonella bacteria to people and equine encephalitis to horses.

 TREATMENT OF HUMANS: Spray Dr. Ben’s Evictor or Dr. Ben’s Paws and Claws formula directly onto your skin, avoiding the face and eyes.
-Allow the treatment to remain on your skin to kill existing mites and repel new mites.
+Allow the treatment to remain on your skin until your next shower.
 Repeat daily until all signs of infestation are gone.
-If necessary, a generous amount may be applied to the hair.
-Place a non-porous shower or swim cap over the freshly applied treatment and leave the cap in place for an hour.
-This product may also be used as an organic head lice treatment for children.
+If necessary, a generous amount may be applied to the hair and scalp.
+For cases where the scalp feels infested around the clock, place a shower cap over saturated hair and leave in place for an hour.